Home POS Customer Loyalty Program: What It Is, Types, and Benefits

 3. Value Based Program

 Value-based loyalty programs connect with customers through shared values rather than direct discounts.
-Instead of offering freebies, the business donates a portion of each purchase to a cause that aligns with its audience.
-For example, a pet store might donate a meal to an animal shelter for every bag sold.
-This model resonates strongly with Millennials and Gen Z, who prioritise social responsibility.
+The business donates a portion of each purchase to a cause its audience cares about.

 4. Subscription Program